-Application Note: For the first selection, the ST author should choose the mode or modes in which AES operates.
+For the first selection, the ST author should choose the mode or modes in which AES operates.
 For the second selection, the ST author should choose the key sizes that are supported by this functionality.
-128-bit key size is required in order to comply with FCS_TLSC_EXT.1 and FCS_CKM.1(1), if those are selected.
+128-bit key size is required in order to comply with certain TLS implementations.